 (Just look on social media for #RoaldDahlDay.)

-With such great books, how can you not include this celebratory day in your homeschool lessons?
+With great list of Roald Dahl children books, how can you not include this celebratory day in your lessons?

 To celebrate Roald Dahl Day or to create fun unit lessons centered around the author’s books and work, here are some great activities to incorporate into your learning and even great different study book units!

-Download the FREE Roald Dahl Day Party pack to get some great ideas for your party including invitations for your party, a party hat craft, Mr Twit’s beard craft, games, quizzes, and more!
+Download the FREE Roald Dahl Day Activity pack to get some great ideas for your party including invitations for your party, a party hat craft, Mr Twit’s beard craft, games, quizzes, and more!

 There are a variety of FREE Dahl book lesson plans where you can “teach the story.”

-There are lesson plans and activity ideas for author Roald Dahl books.
+There are lesson plans and activity ideas for author Roald Dahl books (Roald Dahl worksheets pdf):

-3. Play Roald Dahl Online Games for Kids and Other Roald Dahl Games
+Play Roald Dahl Online Games for Kids and Other Roald Dahl Games

 Did you know that there is a free “Twit or Miss” game app (and other games!).

 These are great additions to your Dahl Day party or lessons.

-Listen to chapters from Roald Dahl books on SoundCloud for free.
+Listen to intro chapters from Roald Dahl books on SoundCloud.

 Make some Revolting Recipes inspired by the author’s books!